Health insurance renewal is like an annual checkup.

-Look at health insurance renewal as an annual checkup: You review your current benefits, examine any health changes you incurred in the past year and assess your financial situation.
-For an optimal renewal experience, be sure to ask yourself these questions:
+Every year during open enrollment, you review your current benefits, consider any health changes you experienced in the past year and assess your financial situation.

-If you’ve had a major financial change in 2016, you may qualify for Medi-Cal.
-It is health coverage that is free or available at a low cost for children and adults with limited income and resources.
+If you had a major financial change in 2018, you may qualify for Medi-Cal.
+Medi-Cal is a program that provides free or low-cost health coverage for individuals and families with limited income.
 It offers a similar set of benefits as other health insurance plans.

 Make sure your policy covers you for services you need in the near future.

-“Are you planning on having any high-cost procedures in the next year?
-If so, select a plan that would be more beneficial to your out-of-pocket costs,” says Truong.
-Also, look at other beneficial services offered like wellness coaching and vision discounts that could help offset higher premium rates.
+“Are you planning to have any surgeries or grow your family in the next year?
+If so, choose a plan that will meet your needs and keep your out-of-pocket costs lower,” says Truong.
+Also, look at other value-added services on your plan like health coaching and vision discounts that could help offset higher premium rates.

 If you’re on a family plan, consider the new needs of your children.
 Are they playing sports now?
 If so, copays may be a more relevant factor to you than in previous years.

 Doctors can switch plan networks.
-“Make sure to check and double check that your doctor of choice is in-network with the plan you select,” says Truong.
+“Check and double-check that your doctor of choice is in-network with the plan you choose,” says Truong.

 Nothing will help you more when renewing your health insurance than becoming an informed consumer.
 Covered California reports quality ratings of its health insurance companies every year, as a way to help consumers get better care at affordable prices.
 See the current quality ratings at coveredca.com.
 You can also check their website after Oct.
 1, when the new ratings will be released.